singularityhub/sregistry-cli/docs/clients/aws.md

 # Singularity Global Client: AWS ECR

-These sections will detail use of the AWS Container Cloud client for `sregistry`, which is a connection to the Docker registry served by Amazon Web Services.
+These sections will detail use of the [Amazon ECR](https://aws.amazon.com/ecr/) (Amazon Elastic Container Registry) client for `sregistry`, which is a connection to the Docker registry served by Amazon Web Services.
 Implementation wise, this means that we start with the basic [docker](/sregistry-cli/client-docker) client, and tweak it.
 The tweaks pertain